Feature request #10727

 So I have a 34 polygons.
 I select 24 of them and need to calculate a field.
 If I use the new field calculator (bar at the top of the attribute table) and set the value to 2 and hit return nothing happens.
 The field isn't calculated.
 If I click update all - all rows (regardless of selection) are calculated to 2.
 It would seem that in the case of several rows being selected - only those would be calculated.
 If I open the field calculator everything works as expected.

-#1 Updated by Nathan Woodrow about 5 years ago
+#1 Updated by Nathan Woodrow over 5 years ago

 Hitting Return doesn't work as there is a bug that I couldn't work out before the release, I will fix it after release.